Proof-theoretic dilator and intermediate pointclasses: Genedendrons

 Now we modify the proof of the $\sfbeta$-completeness theorem to construct a genedendron: The essential part of the proof for the preproof property, giving a primitive recursive $\sfbeta$-preproof for the given sequent.
-In each sequent $\Gamma\vdash\Delta$ appearing during the construction with level $n$, let us associate the stage number $\varsigma$, the fixed set of ordinals $\calX_{\Gamma\vdash\Delta}=\{\alpha_0,\cdots,\alpha_{q-1}\}$.
-Also, we add the following scheme to the construction: \begin{enumerate} \item We exclude $I_\Phi(\overline{\xi},t)$ from the atomic formula scheme, and it instead follows the rule we will introduce.
+We add the following into the construction of $\pi_\alpha$: \begin{enumerate} \item Suppose that the leading formula of $\Gamma$ is $\forall^\bbN x B(x)$.
+The portion (before the Cut rule) is